Yelab2020/RECAST/README.md

 For high-resolution spatial transcriptomics data, we recommend aggregating spots into "metaspots" using SuperSpot ( [*Telemanet al., 2024*](https://doi.org/10.1093/bioinformatics/btae734) ) before running M<sup>3</sup>SpaDE.
 This reduces data sparsity and file size, thereby improving computational efficiency.
 *   The tutorial script is available here: [`preprocess/superspot_tutorial.R`](preprocess/superspot_tutorial.R)

+Alternatively, adjusting the `batch_size` of the VAE algorithm is another way to improve computational speed.
+While we have not extensively investigated the impact of this parameter on computational stability, it yielded satisfactory results in our test cases.

 #### Note 4: Input File Specifications
 M3SpaDE requires two primary input files for spatial transcriptomics data.
 For concrete examples of the required file structures, please refer to the sample files provided in the `data/` directory.